 Botany Bay is roughly an hour’s drive from downtown Charleston, and while Charleston has three beautiful beaches, none compare to this one.
 This stretch of beach near the Botany Bay Plantation is known for its unusual sight of washed-up driftwood.
 Teenagers may spend the day exploring the countryside or simply soaking up some rays, but check the tides beforehand because the beach is unavailable at high tide.

 Botany Bay is easily accessible; much of the property may be explored in a half-day or less.
 At the information kiosk, you can get a free driving tour guide that you can use on your own.
-The 6.5-mile course begins with a lovely avenue of oaks intermingled with loblolly pine and the state tree, cabbage palmetto.
+The 6.5-mile course begins with a lovely avenue of oaks intermingled with loblolly pine and the state tree, the cabbage palmetto.
 Look for resurrection fern colonies growing on the spreading oak limbs.
 After it rains, the resurrection ferns’ leaves turn a beautiful bright green.

 9. Get on the Water